w3c/uievents-key/README.md

 # DOM-Level-3-Events-key

-DOM Level 3 Events Key Specification
+This repository if for the [DOM Level 3 Events key specification](https://w3c.github.io/DOM-Level-3-Events-key/).